helfertool/docs/source/admin/installation.rst

    sudo -u postgres createuser -P helfertool sudo -u postgres createdb -O helfertool helfertool

-Starting with version 1.1, the Helfertool will support similarity based search, which requires the extension ``pg_trgm``.
+The Helfertool supports similarity based search, which requires the extension ``pg_trgm``.
 You can enable the extension already, but it is not required:

 .. code-block:: none